 We are gathered on Treaty One Territory, the traditional homeland of the Anishinaabe, Inninew, Oji-Cree, Dene, and Dakota Nations, and the traditional homeland and birthplace of the Metis Nation.
 We dedicate ourselves to reshaping our relationships with the land and with each in a spirit of reconciliation.

 Seven Oaks School Division stewards a unique place of learning on 49 acres in West St. Paul, Manitoba.
 The land is shared by a land-based learning facility, Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae’ Inun (Aki Centre) and the SOSD’s Service Centre which houses the divisional Maintenance and Transportation operations and divisional Conference Rooms.

-Prior to SOSD's innovations, this land formerly grew oilseeds, legumes, and grains.
-However, its crops struggled due to waterlogged and saline soil, as prior to agriculture this land was a wet meadow on the tall grass prairie.
-The SOSD stewardship plan began in the fall of 2017.
-It embraces a process of restoring health to the soil and restoring ecological processes by returning the Indigenous ecosystem, the tall grass prairie, to 30 acres.
+Prior to SOSD's innovations, this land formerly grew crops like oilseeds, legumes, and grains.
+However, these crops struggled due to waterlogged and saline soil.
+Prior to agricultural use, this land was a wet meadow in the Indigenous tall grass prairie.
+These wet lands can be difficult to cultivate, and benefit from permanent vegetation.
+SOSD's stewardship plan began in the fall of 2017, striving to enhance soil health and restore ecological processes by enhancing and conserving biodiversity.
+Approximately 35 acres are being restored to the Indigenous ecosystem, the tall grass prairie.
 In April 2019, the doors to the leaners' Aki Centre opened to welcome land-based, experiential learning.

 Today you will find the following features on the land: